greyseth/characterbattler/README.md

 - [ ] Team battle system
 - [ ] EXP and level progression system
 - [ ] PvE game mode
+- [ ] 3 or more player free-for-all